kensanata/trunk/index.md

 at a later point you won't automatically follow them.
 No automatic updates!

+## Privacy

-**Privacy**: We do not store your credentials.
+We do not store your credentials.
 We use cookies to save your account while you're being redirected.
 These cookies should expire after 60s.

+## The Lists